George Gordon (animator)

 George Gordon (September 2, 1906 – May 24, 1986) was an American film and TV animator and director of animated productions.
 Starting in film in 1930, he moved to TV in its early days.
 Gordon is credited with hundreds of cartoons from 1937 through 1983.

 Biography

 Gordon began working with animation in 1930 at the Terrytoons Studio as an animator on the Jesse and James and Farmer Al Falfa Cartoons.

-In 1937, Gordon left Terrytoons for the Metro-Goldwyn-Mayer cartoon studio to work as an animator.
-During his career at MGM, he directed Barney Bear shorts and animated for Tom and Jerry.
 Gordon was later promoted to the director position on animations such as: